 Always be gentle

 This speaks for itself.
-Be gentle when dealing with people grieving.
+Be gentle when dealing with people grieving death.
 They are often barely keeping it together.

 Do not distance yourself